Table of Contents

 Using the Command Line

-- Remove the drive from the computer and reboot.
-Since most shortcut viruses come with programs that will run automatically, you'll need to start your computer without it attached.
+Images 10 of How to Remove Shortcut Virus on Windows Remove the drive from the computer and reboot.
+Since most shortcut viruses come with programs that will run automatically, you'll need to start your computer without it attached. -

 - Open the Downloads folder (or the folder you selected).